Infertility as a Result Of Body Weight

 Women's obesity and fertility

-Being overweight can have a negative impact on a woman's fertility by causing:
+Being overweight can hurt a woman's fertility by causing:

 1. Menstrual diseases are caused by hormonal imbalances and problems with ovulation (the release of an egg from the ovaries).